django-parler/django-parler/README.rst

 Features:

 * Nice admin integration.
+* Access translated attributes like regular attributes.
+* Automatic fallback to the default language.
-* Separate language table, compatible with django-hvad_.
+* Separate table for translated fields, compatible with django-hvad_.
+* Plays nice with others, compatible with django-polymorphic_, django-mptt_ and such:

-* Compatible with django-polymorphic_ (no ORM query hacks)
+ * No ORM query hacks.
-* Support both automatic or manual construction of the translations model.
+ * Easy to combine with custom Manager or QuerySet classes.
+ * Easy to construct the translations model manually when needed.

 Installation